Top 11 Greatest Mothers In American History

 9. Betty Friedan

-What would the women's revolution have been like without Betty Friedan?
-It's kind of impossible to imagine.
-The writer, feminist, and women's rights activist is perhaps best known for authoring The Feminine Mystique in 1963, which argued that American women were suffering from an identity crisis due to the idealized image of domestic "bliss" mothers were supposed to feel.
-As a result, the book urged women to find personal success and growth outside of their households.
+What would the women's revolution have been like if Betty Friedan had not been there?
+It's difficult to comprehend.
+The writer, feminist, and women's rights activist is best known for her 1963 book The Feminine Mystique, which argued that American women were experiencing an identity crisis as a result of the idealized image of domestic "bliss" that mothers were supposed to feel.
+As a result, the book urged women to seek personal success and growth outside of the confines of their homes.

-Much of Friedan's inspiration for the book came straight from her own life -- after the birth of her first child, she went back to work but was let go after becoming pregnant again.
-She found herself restless and unfulfilled by staying at home, and she set out to see if other women felt the same, interviewing graduates of her alma mater, Smith College.
-It turned out, she was far from alone -- and so, the basis for The Feminine Mystique was born.
+Much of Friedan's inspiration for the book came from her own life; after the birth of her first child, she returned to work, but was fired after becoming pregnant again.
+Staying at home made her feel restless and unfulfilled, so she set out to find out if other women felt the same way, interviewing graduates of her alma mater, Smith College.
+As it turned out, she wasn't alone, and thus The Feminine Mystique was born.

-In the years that followed, Friedan became a force for change within the women's movement, co-founding the National Organization for Women (NOW), NARAL Pro-Choice America, and the National Women's Political Caucus.
+Friedan became a force for change within the women's movement in the years that followed, co-founding the National Organization for Women (NOW), NARAL Pro-Choice America, and the National Women's Political Caucus.

-"Men are not the enemy, but the fellow victims," she once famously said.
+"Men are not the enemy, but fellow victims," she famously declared.
 "The real enemy is women's denigration of themselves."

 10. Grandma Moses